CSX Q3 2021 Earnings Call Transcript

 Sean Pelkey

-As a reminder, this includes an impact of approximately 250 basis points from ongoing operations at Quality.
-Looking below the line, interest and other expense was $16 million favorable to last year due to a lower weighted average coupon and lower average debt balances as well as favorable pension impacts.
-And income tax expense was up on higher pre-tax earnings.
+Thank you, Jamie, and good afternoon.
+Looking at the income statement on slide nine, operating income grew nearly $300 million or 26%.
+Revenue was up 24%, reflecting gains across all major markets, higher fuel prices, and the impact of Quality Carriers.
+The operating ratio of 56.4% is a third quarter record for CSX, as we focus on operating efficiently and growing the business.
+As a reminder, this includes an impact of approximately 250 basis points from the ongoing operations of quality.
+Looking below the line, interest and other expense was $16 million favorable to last year due to a lower weighted average coupon and lower average debt balances, as well as favorable pension impacts.
+Income tax expense was up on higher pre-tax earnings.
 The effective tax rate for the quarter was 24.3%.

-Looking at expenses in more detail on the next slide, total cost increased $349 million or 23% in the quarter.
-Including transaction and related expenses, approximately $200 million of the increase was driven by Quality Carriers.
+Looking at expenses in more detail on the next slide, total costs increased $349 million or 23% in the quarter.
+Including transaction-related expenses, approximately $200 million of the increase was driven by Quality Carriers.
 Higher locomotive fuel prices were also a significant factor, up about $90 million versus last year.
 Partially offsetting these items, real estate gains were $56 million higher.
-Non-fuel inflation remained steady versus last quarter and around 3%.
+Non-fuel inflation remained steady versus last quarter at around 3%.
 As I mentioned last time, we have some lagging contracts that may drive higher inflation going into next year.
 As Jamie discussed, we continue to focus on hiring and retaining train and engine employees.
 While headcount was roughly flat sequentially, excluding the addition of Quality Carriers, the conductor count was up and was offset by reductions in other areas of the business.
 As a result, we experienced $16 million more in hiring and retention costs versus last year.

-You'll note that we have renamed the prior MS&O line to Purchased Services & Other.
+You'll note that we have renamed the prior MS&O line to Purchased Services and Other.
 The base expenses are identical to the prior MS&O category, but the new description better reflects the costs in this line post-acquisition.
-Increased costs on this line reflect the addition of Quality as well as higher intermodal terminal and locomotive expense.
+Increased costs on this line reflect the addition of Quality, as well as higher intermodal terminal and locomotive expense.
 Depreciation was up on a higher asset base that also includes the acquisition impact.
 Finally, we are proud to report another all-time record for fuel efficiency in the quarter.
-This reflects continued focus and investment by CSX demonstrating our commitment to sustainability, and the ongoing environmental advantage of rail.
+This reflects continued focus and investment by CSX, demonstrating our commitment to sustainability and the ongoing environmental advantage of rail.
+Looking into the fourth quarter, we typically see a seasonal increase in operating expense due to weather, lower capitalized labor, as well as holidays and vacations.

-Now turning to cash flow on Slide 11.
-With operating income up 34% on a year to date basis, free cash flow before dividends this year is $2.9 billion, up nearly 50%.
-Free cash flow conversion on net income is exceeding 100% year-to-date and we expect it to remain near this level on a full year basis.
+That trend should continue this year, in addition to expected headwinds from higher incentive compensation and lower sequential gains on property sales in the fourth quarter.
+Peak season expenses are also likely to be higher than normal as a result of ongoing supply chain disruptions.
+Now, turning to cash flow on slide 11.
+With operating income up 34% on a year-to-date basis, free cash flow before dividends this year is $2.9 billion, up nearly 50%.
+Free cash flow conversion on net income is exceeding 100% year-to-date, and we expect it to remain near this level on a full year basis.
 The company's cash balance of $2.2 billion is beginning to normalize.
-The lower balance reflects the acquisition in the quarter and a step up in distributions to shareholders.
+The lower balance reflects the acquisition in the quarter and a step-up in distributions to shareholders.
 We expect cash to continue to normalize over time.
-After fully funding capital investments in our core infrastructure, year-to-date shareholder returns have exceeded $2.9 billion including approximately $2.3 billion in buybacks and over $600 million in dividends.
-We will continue to be balanced and opportunistic in our buyback approach and we remain committed to returning excess cash to our shareholders.

-President and Chief Executive Officer at CSX
+President and CEO at CSX

+Great.
+Thank you, Sean.
+Concluding with slide 12, we are maintaining a full-year outlook for double-digit revenue growth before the impact from Quality Carriers.
+We expect capital expenditures to be at the top end of our initial $1.7 billion-$1.8 billion range due to materials cost inflation, the capacity investments we just reviewed, and the inclusion of Quality Carriers' capital spending.
 I'll conclude my remarks the same way I began.
 We are committed to helping our customers overcome the current supply chain challenges.
-And as you heard today, our entire team is aligned around this goal and we will continue to act.
-We have a strong hiring pipeline and we will hire until we have staffed the network to match demand.
+As you heard today, our entire team is aligned around this goal, and we will continue to act.
+We have a strong hiring pipeline, and we will hire until we have staffed the network to match demand.
 We expect to hire above attrition throughout the rest of this year and into next year.
+Economic demand remains strong, and CSX will help customers capture that demand.

-Economic demand remained strong and CSX will help customers capture that demand.
 Everything we do begins with a commitment to providing customers a high-quality service.
 We will build on the positive momentum from actions taken to date.
-We will continue putting resources in place to drive growth and we will provide customers with creative new offerings that make CSX a more meaningful part of the customer supply chain.
+We will continue putting resources in place to drive growth, and we will provide customers with creative new offerings that make CSX a more meaningful part of the customer supply chain.
+Back to you, Bill.

 Bill Slater